• Free shipping

 1. Rubber Floor Tiles

-By far the best option for CrossFit, rubber floor tiles comes in a range of thickness which greatly determine the suitability of use.
-For example, the lower end of the scale (11mm, 15mm and 20mm) will accommodate most activities but if you plan to use heavier weights then the thicker options are definitely the way to go.
+By far the best option for CrossFit, rubber floor tiles come in a range of thicknesses which greatly determine the suitability of use.
+For example, the lower end of the scale (11mm, 15mm, and 20mm) will accommodate most activities but if you plan to use heavier weights then the thicker options are definitely the way to go.
 These will support multi-purpose use and Olympic lifting.

 Not only do rubber tiles perform well, they look professional and aesthetic in a gym setting.
 Rubber tiles complement the bright and vibrant colours and materials of most gym equipment and are also available in colour varieties to match in with your gym interior.